Greg-T8/Notebook/topics/languages/dotnet.md

 #### C# Types vs Classes

 C# doesn't define any types.
-Keywords such as `string` that look like types are **aliases**, which represent types provied by the platform on which C# runs.
+Keywords such as `string` that look like types are **aliases**, which represent types provided by the platform on which C# runs.
 C# cannot exist alone.
 The platform on which C# runs is .NET, which provides tens of thousands of types to C#, including `System.Int32`, which is the C# keyword alias `int` maps to.
 In theory, someone could write a C# compiler that uses a different platform, with different underlying types.

 **Type** is often confused with **class**.
 In C#, every **type** can be categorized as a `class`, `struct`, `enum`, `interface`, or `delegate`.
 As an example, the C# keyword `string` is a `class`, but `int` is a `struct`.
 So, it is best to use the term **type** to refer to both.